m0ppers/moppage/content/blog/Making-of-Wirklichkeitssteuerungsgeraet/index.md

   "demoscene",
   "presentation"]
 +++

-Somebody today asked me for the slides of `Wirklichkeitssteuerungsgeraet` which I held several months ago at the [DevHouseFriday](https://www.meetup.com/de-DE/DevHouseFriday-Chillout/) meetup.
+Somebody today asked me for the slides of `Wirklichkeitssteuerungsgeraet` which I held several months ago at the [DevHouseFriday](https://www.meetup.com/de-DE/DevHouseFriday-Chillout/) meetup.<!-- more -->
 Apparently I never crossposted this here and as a result it is not even googable.
 Also this is the super cheap solution of doing the first blog post of the year :D

 `Wirklichkeitssteuerungsgeraet` won the 1st prize (wild) at [Revision 2017](http://www.pouet.net/prod.php?which=69676).